QED1224/Toontown-Resources/Guide.md

 ```
 (See [Toon Attack Accuracy](#atk-accuracy) for information on `atkAcc`.)

-With the above in mind, it can also be useful to think in terms of `wakeupChance`'s probabilistic complement: The odds a given SOS card will hold for a specific number of rounds.
+With the above in mind, it can also be useful to think in terms of `wakeupChance`'s probabilistic complement: The probability that a given SOS card will hold for a specific number of rounds.
 In order to do so, we must apply the Rule of Multiplication:

 >The probability that Events A and B both occur is equal to the probability that Event A occurs times the probability that Event B occurs, given that A has occurred: P(A ∩ B) = P(A) P(B|A)